NashiCon

-NashiCon is an annual three-day anime convention held traditionally during March/April at the DoubleTree by Hilton Hotel Columbia, South Carolina in Columbia, South Carolina.
+NashiCon was an annual three-day anime convention held traditionally during March/April at the DoubleTree by Hilton Hotel Columbia, South Carolina in Columbia, South Carolina.
 It was the first anime convention in South Carolina and Nashi stands for Nippon Anime Society of Heavenly Imagery.

 Programming

-The convention typically offers an anime viewing room, artists alley, cosplay ball, dance, human board game (OTAKU - Oversized Tangential All-Consuming Kaleidoscopic Universe), panels, table top gaming, and video gaming.
+The convention typically offered an anime viewing room, artists alley, cosplay ball, dance, human board game (OTAKU - Oversized Tangential All-Consuming Kaleidoscopic Universe), panels, table top gaming, and video gaming.
 The Carolina Manga Library evolved out of NashiCon 2013 and provided the convention's manga library in 2014.

 History

 The first convention held in 2008 attracted 200+ attendees.
 They relocated venues to the Columbia Metropolitan Convention Center in 2012.
 NashiCon became a three-day convention in 2015.